troykyo/dssloopholes.github.io/category/digitalization/Digital Product Passports.md

   /* Add custom margin to control spacing */ h3 {
+ margin-top: 10px;   /* Adjust this value as needed */
     margin-bottom: 5px; /* Adjust this value as needed */
   }